minericpark/SVGModWebApp/README.md

 ### SVG Modification Web Application (Used to learn how to use develop a full-stack web application with a fully functional front-end and back-end)
+Edit (March 2021): In retrospect, I think I did really bad with this website LOL.
+I completely missed on properly implementing REST calls with its objective standards, like using a GET to modify database objects.
+I somehow did it still hahaha.
+Otherwise this project is structured pretty poorly in terms of both the front end and the back-end service.
+I might rewrite it and maybe get a service up.

 - Academic web application project with a client-server architecture that allows the creation, upload, modification and removal of SVG files.
 - Completed development in March 2020